chaintope/tapyrus-signer/doc/configuration.md

 `[redis]` section is a set of settings for redis.

-- `redis_host`: Redis Server host name or IP Address.
+- `redis-host`: Redis Server host name or IP Address.

 ## Start Signer Node